 Dark or deep night of potentiality in Sāmoan, Pōuliuli alludes to nocturnal ceremonial-political practices within vā, spaces of mutually beneficial relationships, providing ample space for Indigenous spoken, written, ritual and sensual languages to be activated.

-This project is supported by the Victorian Government through Creative Victoria, the Curatorial Practice program at Monash University Art Design + Architecture, and West Space for YIRRAMBOI.
+PŌULIULI is supported by the Victorian Government through Creative Victoria, the City of Melbourne through YIRRAMBOI First Nations Arts Festival, the Curatorial Practice program at Monash University Art Design + Architecture (MADA), Liquid Architecture, and Midsumma Festival.